ConduitIO/conduit/docs/design-documents/20240812-recover-from-pipeline-errors.md

 DLQ will cause the pipeline to stop.
 In that case, the recovery mechanism should try to restart the pipeline, since the DLQ is essentially disabled.

+### Processor errors

+Most of the processors are stateless and always behave the same, which is why processors errors should be regarded as fatal.
+Processors, which connect to a 3rd party resource and can experience transient errors, should implement retrials internally (like the `webhook.http` processor).
+Once we implement [error classification](#error-classification), processors should be allowed to return transient errors which should be treated as such.

 ## Pipeline state management

 A new pipeline state, `recovering`, will be introduced to indicate that a